mbaumer/us_hep_funding/docs/_states/VA.md

 <a name="VA-01"></a>
 [Back to top](#top)
 ## VA-01 -- Rep. Robert Wittman (R)
+### Committees
+Robert Wittman is not on any of our key committees

 ### HEP Grants
 ```
 In the past 5 years, this district has received: $398,000.00 in SC HEP grants.